privacy-scaling-explorations/zkevm-circuits/docs/Keccak_Circuit.md

 In the current set-up, the number of rows that each round will occupy is `DEFAULT_KECCAK_ROWS = 12`.
 This means `CellManager` at each region aligns cells vertically to reach a height of 12 before it starts to align cells at the next consecutive column.

-The number of columns consumed by each region (with different color in the figure) shown in the figure is just schematic.
+The number of columns consumed by each region (with different colors in the figure) shown in the figure is just schematic.
 In reality this is determined by the size of data to be processed and the `part_size`, so that `CellManager` will insert each part into a cell and (vertically) align them.

 ### Spread input, absorb data and squeeze data along with the rounds of Keccak permutation in the circuit layout